If you’re considering building a modular home for the first time, you’re likely curious about how we transport your completed home to site.

 If there are travel time restrictions on certain parts of the route (e.g. through the city or busy urban areas) the trucks will sometimes need to be parked for a few hours, before setting off at midnight so they can avoid causing traffic delays.

 We currently deliver our homes throughout Victoria and much of NSW.
-The cost of transport up to 150kms from our Stratford facility is included in the base price – however, keep in mind that the truck may not be able to travel the most direct route due to traffic authority conditions.
+The cost of transport from our Stratford facility is included in the base price – however, keep in mind that each project is unique and there may be a need to review this dependent on the specific location and requirements of the route.

 Unloaded and Installed